Ironraptor3/mkdocs_template/README.md

 ### The Easy Way

-Simply type and press enter: `pip install mkdocs`
+In Command Prompt, simply type and press enter: `pip install mkdocs`

 ### The Right Way

 Do this if you already were using Python for something else; or plan on using Python for something else in the future.
 This process will create a Virtual Environment for Python, which is separate from other projects you are doing / will do in Python.
 If you don't think this is relevant / don't care, see **The Easy Way**.

+(Do all of this in Command Prompt)

 - In the location of your choice, create a venv for Python: `python -m venv .venv`